Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 <h3>Controllers</h3>

 <p>Everything related to parsing requests, sessions, rendering templates, redirecting and flash messages should be put in controllers.
 What about application logic?
-In most cases it should be limited to a control flow, for example:</p>
+In most cases it should be limited to a control-flow, for example:</p>

 ``` ruby
 class ArticlesController < ApplicationController